 Is The Shy Bladder Social Phobia Treatable?

-Oh yes!
-There are many different methods but you should always start with a visit to a urologist.
+Treatment options are similar to any other form of social anxiety.
+They pretty much all involve some form of therapy.
+You should always start with a visit to a urologist though.
 This will make certain that there is nothing physical causing the problem.